IntuitDeveloper/intuit-api-docs/docs/use-cases/refundReceipt.md

 ---
 layout: default
-title: refundReciept
+title: RefundReciept
 nav_order: 14
 parent: Use Cases
 ---

-## Invoice
+## credit memo

-The APIs related to the reFundReceipt entity allow you to manage refund reciepts for your customer to track accomplished payments.
+The APIs related to the reFundReceipt entity allow you to manage refund reciepts for your customers.
 The refundReciept API provides support for create, read, update and delete operations.

-### Operations for Invoice entity
+### Operations for credit memo entity

 - Read - Query (POST)
 - Create - Mutation (POST)